ShipEngine/connect-website/reference/pickup-service.md

    The definition may be specified in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [TypeScript](https://www.typescriptlang.org/), [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON), or
     [YAML](https://en.wikipedia.org/wiki/YAML).

-  These pickup service definitions will be used by the [ShipEngine Integration Platform](./../index.md) to display pickup service options within our suite of e-commerce applications when your carrier is used.
+  These pickup service definitions will be used by the [ShipEngine Connect](./../index.md) to display pickup service options within our suite of e-commerce applications when your carrier is used.

 param:
   fields: